Byzantine-Resilient Population Protocols: Algorithm

-From the cancellation phase, there are two possibilities. \begin{itemize} \item $a' \geq n/8$ and $b'=0$: From Lemma \ref{lemma:termination} all honest nodes decide the majority value $A$ with probability at least $1 - 4/n$. \item $a' < n/8$: in this case, $a' - b' \geq a - b - \delta \geq 0$, which implies that $A$ remains the majority.
-In this case the nodes do not decide and they continue to the duplication phase. \end{itemize}
+\cbr{From the cancellation phase \cbr{(Lemma \ref{lemma:cancellation2})}, there are two possibilities when reaching the resolution phase:} \begin{itemize} \item $a' \geq n/8$ and $b'=0$: by Lemma \ref{lemma:resolution} all honest nodes decide the majority value $A$ with probability at least~$1 - 4/n$. \item $a' < n/8$: in this case, $a' - b' \geq a - b - \delta \geq 0$, which implies that $A$ remains the majority. \cbr{In this case, some of the nodes may not decide.
+Nevertheless, by Lemma~\ref{lemma:resolution}, the nodes that are able to decide make the correct choice for the majority value.} \end{itemize}

-If the nodes do not decide in the termination phase, then they continue to the duplication phase.
-Let $a''$ and $b''$ be the tallies for the two values $A$ and $B$ at the end of the duplication phase.
-Since $a' < n/8$, the duplication phase results to
+\cbr{The undecided nodes (with the help of decided nodes) continue to the duplication phase.} Let $a''$ and $b''$ be the tallies for the two values $A$ and $B$ at the end of the duplication phase. \cbr{Since $a' < n/8$, from Lemma \ref{lemma:duplication2} we get}